 In a 2010 CPUSA report, Party member David Bell identified Progressive Caucus members as his organization’s “allies in Congress.”

-When Sanders ran for the Senate in 2006, then Senator, Barack Obama, whom Sanders described as “one of the great leaders” of that legislative body, campaigned enthusiastically on Sanders’s behalf.
+When Sanders ran for the Senate in 2006, Senator Barack Obama (whom Sanders described as “one of the great leaders” of that legislative body) campaigned enthusiastically on Sanders’s behalf.

 In 2013 Sanders introduced a bill to tax Wall Street speculators blaming the greed, recklessness and illegal activities on Wall Street for the economic and deficit crisis in the U.S.

 That, of course, is all legal and therefore acceptable and excluded from consideration.
 In fact, Sanders wants to increase spending in both programs with his Medicare for All (projected at $32 Trillion to $52 Trillion over 10 years) and Social Security expansion.

-Next, I’d like to take a look at the reality of the socialist concept and some of Bernie’s proposals.
-Meanwhile- Starting to get a feel of the Bern are we?
+In part two, we’ll take a look at the reality of the socialist concept along with some of Bernie’s proposals.
+All part of really feeling the Bern, really more appropriately written as Burn.